 A teen may be familiar with their first romantic relationship, as well as their first break up, during high school.
 This knows how to be a stressful process, and they may need extra help coping with the emotions that they’re going through.
 If you notice that your teen seems overly depressed or doesn’t seem to be getting over the occasion, it may be time to look for professional help.
 Teen Depression and nervousness can confirm in a wide variety of ways.
-If you notice symptoms of these disorders in a teenager you think about, it may be wise to speak with a mental health professional.
+If you notice symptoms of depression of these disorders in a teenager you think about, it may be wise to speak with a mental health professional.

 A Brain that’s Still Growing

-The component of the brain that controls self-regulation is not fully develop in teens.
+The component of the brain that controls self-regulation is not fully developed in teens.
 Thus, they have a narrow ability to make use of control over their impulses.
 So, this leads to teenage risk behaviors, such as body abuse and unsafe sexual choices, which can negatively shock teen mental health.

 Nature Deficit Disorder